 Water is the foundation of all life on Earth, yet many of us take it for granted until it is in short supply.
 In areas stricken by severe drought, there are insufficient water resources to support the population, especially if that involves watering the lawn, washing the car, and taking long showers.
-Despite water covering 70% of the earth’s surface, only 3% is suitable as drinking water.
+Despite water covering 70% of the earth’s surface, only 3% is suitable for drinking.

 Growing Risk of Drought

-Although many of us might associate the Southwest with limited water resources, severe drought can impact many other parts of the globe.
-Many world cities have experienced severe drought recently, including London, England, Cape Town, South Africa, Beijing, China, Santiago, Chile, and Sao Paolo, Brazil.
-Sadly, numerous health risks are associated with living in a drought-stricken area, including shortages of drinking water, low water quality, and air pollution.
+Although Americans might associate the Southwest U.S. with limited water resources, severe drought can impact many other parts of the globe.
+Many cities around the world recently experienced severe drought, including London, England; Cape Town, South Africa; Beijing, China; Santiago, Chile; and Sao Paolo, Brazil.
+Those living in drought-stricken areas are exposed to numerous health risks, including shortages of drinking water, low water quality, and air pollution.

-“A city can’t live without water,” Governor of the Santiago Metropolitan Region Claudio Orrego said, as reported by The Independent.
+“A city can’t live without water,” said Claudio Orrego governor of the Santiago Metropolitan Region of Chile, as reported by The Independent.
 “And we’re in an unprecedented situation in Santiago’s 491-year history where we have to prepare for there to not be enough water for everyone who lives here.”

 Drought is when abnormally dry weather creates a water shortage and is the culmination of many factors.
-Climate change is creating more severe weather, such as hot, dry summers in many areas.
-In addition, cutting down trees inhibits the soil’s ability to retain moisture, drying out the ground and creating desertification.
+Climate change is creating more severe weather, such as hot, dry summers that can increase risk of drought in many areas.
+Deforestation inhibits the soil’s ability to retain moisture, drying out the ground and contributing to desertification.

-Humans have disrupted surface water supplies, making the impacts of drought more severe because there is less surface water to fall back on.
-Likewise, human activity, such as crop irrigation, has drained many aquifers and building dams reduces water flow downstream.
-Also, a growing population in many cities has put more strain on limited resources.
+Other human activities have disrupted surface water supplies, making the impacts of drought more severe because there is less water available.
+Crop irrigation drains aquifers and the dams we build reduce water flow to downstream communities.
+Also, a growing population in many cities increases the strain on limited resources.

 Unlike areas prone to other types of natural disasters, like flooding, droughts don’t necessarily decrease property values.
 However, droughts can contribute to wildfires, which can cause severe destruction.

-The North American Drought Monitor is an excellent source of information.
+The North American Drought Monitor is an excellent source of information for drought conditions.
 It rates drought intensity from abnormally dry to exceptional droughts.
-Currently, most of the western half of the United States is in moderate to severe drought, while the Midwest and Northeast are largely unaffected.
+Currently in the U.S., the southeastern High Plans and parts of the western South are experiencing severe to exceptional drought, while the Midwest and Northeast are largely unaffected.

 There are many actions you can take to mitigate the impacts of water shortages on your household and conserve this precious resource.
-Often, areas with little water also have higher water rates, so these tips can help save money.
-And it’s wise to make these water-saving upgrades before moving in because you can start experiencing the benefits right away.
+Areas with little water often have higher water rates, so these tips can help save money.
+If possible, make these water-saving upgrades before you move in so you can start experiencing the benefits right away.

 Look for Water Leaks